Lauri5/AutomaticBoilerArduino/README.md

 - **MANUAL OFF (manual=1)**: Force OFF.
 - **MANUAL ON (manual=2)**: Force ON.

-Set times in `HH:MM` format.
+Set times in `HH:MM` format for up to two time slots per day of the week.
 If `activationTime < deactivationTime`, boiler runs within that daily window.
 If `activationTime > deactivationTime`, it runs past midnight until the deactivation time.

 ## Troubleshooting
 - Check Wi-Fi, Firebase credentials, and servo wiring.